 2. Click the Identify tool on the Tools toolbar.
+The Identify Results window appears.

 3. Move the mouse pointer over the school and click.
 The name of the school (Northwestern Prep) is listed in the Identify Results window.
 Notice that only the features in the topmost layer are identified.
 You can also identify features in other layers by choosing the specific layers you want to identify by clicking the Layers dropdown arrow in the dialog box.